 Step Three: Once you have the meatballs formed, place them onto skewers.
 Preheat your grill on medium-high heat for at least five minutes.

-A few tips with skewers: Soak your skewers in water for at least 20 minutes before cooking to keep them from igniting on a hot grill.
+➡ Tip: Soak your skewers in water for at least 20 minutes before cooking to keep them from igniting on a hot grill.
 Also, I find flat skewers work better than round skewers for turning and flipping them as they cook.
-Sometimes the round skewers just spin inside the meat making it almost impossible to turn easily.
+Sometimes the round skewers just spin inside the meat, making it almost impossible to turn easily.

 Step Four: Place the skewers of bison meatballs onto the preheated grill.
 Cook over medium heat for about five minutes per side.
 I cooked these on my grill, you can just as easily cook them in your smoker, air fryer, or even place them on a baking sheet and cook them in the oven for baked bison meatballs.

-Gilling Tip: If you want great grill lines brush some olive oil on the grates before you put your food on the grill.
+➡ Tip: If you want great grill lines, brush some olive oil on the grates before you put your food on the grill.
 It also helps keep the food from sticking.

 Variations

-BBQ: You can brush some bbq sauce on them for the last two minutes of cook time or serve them with bbq sauce as a dip.
+- BBQ: You can brush some homemade Sweet BBQ Sauce or spicy Sriracha BBQ Sauce on them for the last two minutes of cook time.
+Or serve them with BBQ sauce as a dip.

-Italian: If you are looking for an Italian version, replace the smoked paprika with Italian seasoning and serve these with tomato sauce, fresh basil, and parmesan cheese and serve with pasta.
+- Italian: If you are looking for an Italian version, replace the smoked paprika with Italian seasoning, add a little onion powder, and serve these with marinara sauce, fresh basil, and parmesan cheese, and serve with spaghetti or your favorite pasta.

 Common Questions